dart-lang/language/working/1426-extension-types/feature-specification-views.md

 returning an object `o2`, then `e0` completes with the object `o2`; if the body throws then the evaluation of `e0` throws the same object with the same stack trace.

+*Getters, setters, and operators behave in the same way, with the obvious small adjustments.*

 ## Static Analysis of Views